aaronparker/aaronparker.github.io/_posts/2013-12-28-customize-the-windows-default-profile.md

 # Summing Up

 There are numerous ways to edit the default profile, some more complicated and involved than others.
-It&#8217;s my view that the best way to modify the default profile is targeting the required settings, which does mean more work.
+It's my view that the best way to modify the default profile is targeting the required settings, which does mean more work.
 However, this approach results in a better understanding of the user environment and with any luck a better user experience.

 Each new major release of Windows results in less modifications, so your job will be easier.
-There are a few scripts and tools you&#8217;ll need to have in place and I&#8217;m confident the approach outlined here will result in happy users (or at least users who aren&#8217;t complaining).
+There are a few scripts and tools you'll need to have in place and I'm confident the approach outlined here will result in happy users (or at least users who aren't complaining).

-In the next article on the same subject, I&#8217;ll cover customising the default profile for Remote Desktop Services Session Hosts.
+In the next article on the same subject, I'll cover customising the default profile for Remote Desktop Services Session Hosts.